 Why do we need policies?

 For a school to offer high quality education and care, it needs policies.
 Policies help develop and define a set of consistent rules, regulations, procedures and protocols.
 Policies are also useful to parents.
 For example, a prospective parent might wish to view a school’s behaviour policy or special educational needs policy, before deciding whether to apply for their child to attend the school.
-We have compiled a booket of policies at a glance however for a more detailed version and a full list please go to the Our School section of the website.
+For a more detailed version and a full list of policies please go to the Our School section of the website.